 Two of our pods have hot tubs on the patio.
 We use environmentally-friendly air source heat pumps to warm the water in the hot tubs.
 The pumps, which use surrounding warm air, can provide up to 5.5kWh each using a 1.1kWh electric supply.
-Our electricity is produced, whenever possible, by our renewable energy sources.
-The hot tub water is de-chlorinated before being emptied.
+The electricity we use, whenever possible, is generated by our renewable energy sources.
+When we’re not producing we buy electricity from Opus, who in 12 months from April 17 to March 18 sourced 100% of their electricity from renewables.
+The hot tub water is dechlorinated before being emptied.

 We encourage the use of bikes by providing secure cycle storage, bike wash and maintenance area.
 We have plotted a selection of cycling routes from Peaks and Pods for all abilities, and welcome touring cyclists with flexible booking options and facilities.
 The cycle routes are available to our guests either as a digital download or as a physical map with markers.
-We also provide a web link to the Forestry Commission’s Gisburn Forest – one of the UK’s ‘Super Six’ forests for cyclists, only five miles from Peaks and Pods.
+We also provide a web link to Forestry England’s Gisburn Forest – a fantastic designation for mountain bikers and walker, only five miles from Peaks and Pods.
 We have also planned country walks from the Peaks and Pods site, offering visitors a selection of routes of varying difficulty.
-Gisburn Forest also has designated walks for its visitors.

 We provide information about public transport to the local area.
 The nearest train station is at Giggleswick – five miles away, and the nearest bus stops are at Rathmell and Tosside – both two miles away.